Flowers

 -

-Do not leave seed heads on the exhibit
+Do not leave seed heads in the exhibit

 -